NolanMullins/2750/a2/readme.txt

 and reload them.

 Known issues
+ - If a post is longer than 24 lines and wider than 80 chars, scrolling may be a little wierd
- - posts have to be less than 25 lines long, else you will not be able to move to the next post
+ - posts longer than 48 chars will be scrollable but when going up, the user will be brought to top of the post

 /**********************************/
 	Instructions - compile